exsilium/pxbee-trigger/README.md

 # pxbee-trigger

 Programmable XBee Trigger that is ZigBee Home Automation profile compliant.
-The testing of this feature branch is carried out using [SmartThings](https://www.smartthings.com) Hub and a default ZigBee device handler.
+The testing of this feature is carried out using [SmartThings](https://www.smartthings.com) Hub and a default ZigBee device handler.

 ## Bill of Materials